L0wry/applitools-hackathon/README.md

 #### Tests

 In Task 3 I haven't clicked on on the first product first because personally I feel it's not valuable mixing a navigation test with a test that asserts how a page visually looks when I can go to that page directly.
-I'd add seconds to each test that ran and potentially introduce more oppurtinty for test failure.
+It would add seconds to each test that ran and introduce more opportunity for test failure.

 #### Reporting